itod/tdtemplateengine/README.md

         {{key}}:{{val}}
     {% /for %}

-####Continue Tag
+####Skip Tag

-**Continue Tags** can be used to skip the remainder of the current iteration of a For Tag loop.
+**Skip Tags** can be used to skip the remainder of the current iteration of a For Tag loop.

-Continue Tags are are similar to the `continue` statement in most C-inspired languages (like JavaScript, Java, C++, ObjC, etc) with one important enhancement.
+Skip Tags are are similar to the `continue` statement in most C-inspired languages (like JavaScript, Java, C++, ObjC, etc) with one important enhancement.

-Continue Tags may contain an optional boolean expression.
-If the expression evaluates true, the Continue Tag is respected, and the remainder of the current For Tag iteration is skipped.
-However, if the expression evaluates false, the continue tag is otherwise ignored, and the current iteration of the For Tag carries on as normal.
+Skip Tags may contain an optional boolean expression.
+If the expression evaluates true, the Skip Tag is respected, and the remainder of the current iteration of the enclosing For Tag is skipped.
+However, if the expression evaluates false, the skip tag is ignored, and the current iteration of the For Tag carries on as normal.

-The expression within the Continue Tag is essentially a syntactical short cut.
+The expression within the Skip Tag is essentially a syntactical shortcut.
 The two following forms are semantically equivalent, but the second is more convenient:

     {% for i in 1 to 3 %}
         {% if i == 2 %}
-            {% continue %}
+            {% skip %}
         {% /if %}
         {{i}}
     {% /if %}

     {% for i in 1 to 3 %}
-        {% continue i == 2 %}
+        {% skip i == 2 %}
         {{i}}
     {% /if %}